 Planning Your Pet First Aid Kit

 Contents for a pet first aid kit can be customised to suit your pet, purpose, and probable usage.
-Items to stock in your pet first aid kit depend on:
+Customisations will also depend on whether you’re sharing with the pets, but we’ll talk more about that below.
+Items to stock in pet-friendly first aid kit depend on:

 - Type of pet(s)